-The new seriousness of Amsterdam | CNN
+Opinion: The new seriousness of Amsterdam

 Amsterdam feels different.
 The August air is cool, the skies overcast, but something has changed.

-Last year was the first in more than 20 that I didn’t come here.
-While I was away, 1.9 million contracted the coronavirus and nearly 18,000 died of Covid here in the Netherlands, a country of 17 million people.
+Last year was the first in more than 20 that I didn't come here.
+While I was away, 1.9 million contracted the coronavirus

+and nearly 18,000 died of Covid here in the Netherlands, a country of 17 million people.
 But things are getting better, and Amsterdam is coming back to life.

 My last pre-pandemic visit was in 2019.
 Amsterdamers were exasperated, then, drowning in a flood of tourists.
-That year, an unbelievable 21 million people visited what is a relatively small city of less than 900,000 people.
+That year, an unbelievable 21 million people visited

 Some tourists have returned, but the raucous crowds that made it impossible to hold your path for more than a few seconds on a sliver of sidewalk are nowhere in sight.
 The sidewalk cafes are still full when it's not raining.
 They have more tables outside.
 The city is still lively.
 But you hear almost only Dutch, another noticeable change.